MICHAEL HSU, M.D.

 THRIVE Pilot Award.

-I am also supported by a THRIVE Pilot Award examining barriers and facilitators to accessing opioid use disorder treatment among homeless-experienced Veterans.
+Dr. Hsu is examining barriers and facilitators to accessing opioid use disorder treatment among homeless-experienced Veterans.
 This work aims to identify actionable opportunities to improve treatment reach and engagement within permanent supportive housing.

 Work with Dr. Hsu

-• Clinical Care
+Clinical Care

 I offer thoughtful, person-centered psychiatric care that integrates psychotherapy, medication when appropriate, and attention to lifestyle, relationships, values, and meaning.